svalouch/rctmon/docs/use_influxdb.rst

 ===================

 Setting this up is rather complicated compared to earlier versions.
-Assuming you have access to an almighty admin user, let's create the full set of structured:
+Assuming you have access to an almighty admin user, let's create the full set of structures:

 #.
 An *organization*: ``influx org create -n rct-org``
 #.
 Create a user in that organization: ``influx user create -n rctmon -o rct-org``